- Reference Number: HEY1027/2018

 Where is the thrombectomy performed?

-Thrombectomy is only performed in a small number of specialist hospitals in the country, of which Hull and East Yorkshire Hospitals NHS Trust is one.
+Thrombectomy is only performed in a small number of specialist hospitals in the country, of which Hull University Teaching Hospitals NHS Trust is one.

 Your relative is being transferred to the specialist unit in Hull Royal Infirmary as, after discussions between the stroke team in your hospital and the stroke team in Hull, it was decided that they might benefit from thrombectomy.